 My advice: Plan to spend car-free days in Lisbon or Porto at the beginning/end of your trip then take public transport (or a taxi) to or from the airport when you collect or drop off your hire car.

-Possible extra charges when you rent a car in Portugal
+Possible extra charges when you hire a car in Portugal

 Renting a car in Portugal using an online comparison and booking system is easy and generally reliable but make sure you read the terms and conditions carefully to avoid unexpected charges.
 You don’t want to end up in an argument with the rental company before you’ve even begun your holiday.